IsaacWoods/poplar/book/journal/riscv.md

 | PCIe MMIO     | 0x40000000          | 0x40000000    |
 | PCIe PIO      | 0x03000000          | 0x10000       |
 | PCIe ECAM     | 0x30000000          | 0x10000000    |

+### Getting control from OpenSBI
+On QEMU, we can get control from OpenSBI by linking a binary at `0x80200000`, and then using `-kernel` to automatically load it at the right location.
+OpenSBI will then jump to this location with the HART ID in `a0` and a pointer to the device tree in `a1`.

+However, this does make setting paging up slightly icky, as has been a problem on other architectures.
+Basically, the first binary needs to be linked at a low address with bare translation, and then we need to construct page tables and enable translation, then jump to a higher address.
+I'm thinking we might as well do it in two stages: a Seed stage that loads the kernel and early tasks from the filesystem/network/whatever, builds the kernel page tables, and then enters the kernel and can be unloaded at a later date.
+The kernel can then be linked normally at its high address without faffing around with a bootstrap or anything.

+### The device tree
+So the device tree seems to be a data structure passed to you that tells you about the hardware present / memory etc. Hopefully it's less gross than ACPI eh.
+Repnop has written [a crate, `fdt`](https://docs.rs/fdt/0.1.3/fdt/), so I think we're just going to use that.

+So `fdt` seems to work fine, we can list memory regions etc. The only issue seems to be that `memory_reservations` doesn't return anything, which is kind of weird.
+There also seems to be a `/reserved-memory` node, but [this](https://github.com/devicetree-org/devicetree-specification/blob/master/source/chapter3-devicenodes.rst#reserved-memory-and-uefi) suggests that this doesn't include stuff we want like which part of memory OpenSBI resides in.

+[This issue](https://github.com/riscv-software-src/opensbi/issues/70) says Linux just assumes it shouldn't touch anything before it was loaded.
+I guess we could use the same approach, reserving the memory used by Seed via linker symbols, and then seeing where the `loader` device gets put to reserve the ramdisk, but the issue was closed saying OpenSBI now does the reservations correctly which would be cleaner, but doesn't stack up with what we're seeing.

+Ah so actually, `/reserved-memory` does seem to have some of what we need.
+On QEMU there is one child node, called `mmode_resv@80000000`, which would fit with being the memory OpenSBI is in.
+We would still need to handle the memory we're in, and idk what happens with the `loader` device yet, but it's a start.
+Might be worth talking to repnop about whether the crate should use this node.